Selection and Aggregation of Conformal Prediction Sets: Comparison of EFCP and VFCP

 \section{Comparison of EFCP and VFCP}

-Algorithms~\ref{alg:efficiency-first-conformal} and~\ref{alg:validity-first-conformal} both aim to obtain close to smallest width among the conformal prediction sets constructed.
+Algorithms~\ref{alg:efficiency-first-conformal} and~\ref{alg:validity-first-conformal} both aim to obtain close-to-smallest width among the constructed prediction sets.
 Respectively, these methods primarily target finite sample efficiency and finite sample validity.
 Algorithm~\ref{alg:efficiency-first-conformal} attains required coverage (or validity) only approximately.
-Algorithm~\ref{alg:validity-first-conformal} attains smallest width (or efficiency) only approximately.
+Algorithm~\ref{alg:validity-first-conformal} attains the smallest width (or efficiency) only approximately.
 Both algorithms asymptotically are efficient and valid.
-These comparisons are summarized in Table~\ref{tab:comparison-VFCP-EFCP}.
+These comparisons are summarized in Table~\ref{tab:comparison-VFCP-EFCP}. {Out of the two methods, EFCP is the more favorable choice.}